sukritnak/flutter-bloc-v6/README.md

 ## Getting Started

-The propose just Prove of concept for flutter bloc version 6
+The purpose is just Proof of concept for Flutter Bloc Version 6.